walsm232/CT5169-CA1/README.md

 - Purchase and download _Parallels Desktop Pro for Mac_ from https://www.parallels.com/products/desktop/pro/
 - Create a new VM using Ubuntu Linux as the operating system.
 - You can name this VM however you like, I have used _CT5168_VM1_, though this should not particularly matter.
 Then start the VM.
 - First we want to start by enabling SSH access to the VM.
-We can do this by running:
+We can do this by opening a terminal and running:
 ```
 $ sudo apt install openssh-server
 $ sudo systemctl enable ssh --now